Requesting an Intern

 • The Mid-Semester Assessment Form (contact initiated by Internship Coordinator) (.pdf, 55KB)

 • The Final Evaluation Form (near end and shared with intern) (.pdf, 77KB)

 Internships and Capstone Projects

 The Site Supervisor also participates in the student's Capstone Project.
 During this project, the student will address an organizational problem identified in conjunction with the supervisor during the internship period.

-As a member of the student's Capstone Committee, the Site Supervisor (or designated agency official) will be expected to read and evaluate the student's capstone paper.
-The Supervisor will participate, if possible, in the final Capstone Project presentation at the conclusion of the semester.
+As a member of the student's Capstone Committee, the Site Supervisor (or designated agency official) will be expected to review and evaluate the progress of the student's capstone project.